The Beast (Revelation): Beast from the Earth

-The second beast is primarily described in Revelation chapter thirteen.
-This second beast comes out of the earth whose overall appearance is not described, other than having "two horns like a lamb", and speaking "like a dragon".
-His purpose is to promote the authority of the first beast with the ability to perform great signs, even making fire come down out of Heaven.
-This second beast is also called the false prophet.
-He speaks like a dragon commanding the people of the Earth to make an image "to" the beast that was wounded by a sword.
-It is declared that anyone who does not worship the beast or its image would be killed.
-The lamb-horned beast from the earth also causes all people to receive the mark of the beast "in their right hand or in their forehead."
+The Beast from the Earth is primarily described in Revelation chapter thirteen.
+This beast comes out of the earth whose overall appearance is not described, other than having "two horns like a lamb", and speaking "like a dragon".
+His purpose is to promote the authority of the Sea Beast with the ability to perform great signs, even making fire come down out of Heaven.
+This Earth Beast is also called the false prophet.
+He speaks like a dragon commanding the people of the Earth to make an image "to" the beast that was wounded by a sword (the Sea Beast).
+It is declared that anyone who does not worship the Sea Beast or its image would be killed.
+This lamb-horned beast from the earth also causes all people to receive the mark of the beast "in their right hand or in their forehead."

-A Third Beast
+The Scarlet Beast

+Revelation 17 mentions another beast described as "a scarlet coloured beast", although it is most likely the same as the Sea Beast mentioned in Revelation 13.